-Whether you have decided to major, double-major or minor in English or are simply considering it, I invite you to talk over your options with me, or with any of our English faculty members.
-My office is located on the second floor of the MP building (1188 Fort Street Mall), while others are here in MP or on the Mezzanine and 5th floors of the LB Building (1060 Bishop).
-Each of us holds regular office hours during fall and spring semesters.
-We would welcome you to stop by to talk discuss the advantages of an English major or double major, or to or explore the path to pursuing an English, Writing, or Film Studies Minor.
+Whether you have decided to major or minor in one of our programs or are still considering it, I invite you to discuss your options with me or any of our DEAL faculty.
+My office is on the second floor of MP (1188 Fort Street Mall), with others either here in MP or in LB (1060 Bishop Street).
+We each hold regular office hours, and we welcome you to stop by and discuss majoring or minoring in one of our programs.

-Please explore the rest of our website, which includes information about the major and minors, our regular activities and events, our English Honor Society (Sigma Tau Delta), The Write Club, TESOL’s International Teachers Organization and lively extracurricular activities, and the many positive things that our amazing students have to say about this department.
-If you have any questions or want advice about course selections, please drop by my office, or phone/email me or any of the faculty.
+Please explore the rest of our website, which includes information about our programs and events, our English Honor Society (Sigma Tau Delta), The Write Club, TESOL’s International Teachers Organization and lively extracurricular activities, and the many positive student opinions about our department.
+If you have any questions or need advice, feel free to drop by or contact me or any of our faculty by phone or email.